George Wyllie: Life

 The following year Wyllie contributed a golden eagle made from old car bumpers which adorned the wall of Harvey's Diner (it took six men to lift and secure it), and two stainless steel palm trees in Harvey's Cocktail Bar at 8 Park Terrace.
 A gramophone with an oversize fiberglass megaphone was also sited in the bar at Harvey's but is now on display (alongside the Tour d' Eiffel) in La Bonne Auberge located within the Holiday Inn, in Glasgow's theatreland district.

 One of Wyllie's most famous creations, Charlie Parker & His Band, could be seen within Charlie Parker's Bar in Royal Exchange Square in the 1970s and 1980s; the set was up for sale and was meant to have been on display in a jazz museum.

 Wyllie's work also include the Clyde Clock (depicting a clock on running legs), outside Buchanan bus station and in the Monument to Maternity (depicting a huge nappy pin), on the site of the former Rottenrow Maternity Hospital.
 His work resides in the collections of Glasgow Corporation Museum of Transport, Cheshire County Council, Glasgow Cathedral, St. John's Kirk, Perth, St. Mary's Hospital, Lanark, Mitchell Limited, Greenock, and other public and private collections at home, the USA and Sweden.

 Wyllie stood as a list candidate (Scottish Senior Citizens Unity Party) for the West of Scotland region in the 2007 Scottish Parliamentary Election.

 Wyllie was a president of the Society of Scottish Artists, and provided an award 'for an imaginative work' at their annual exhibition.

 In 2005, Wyllie was awarded the MBE in the New Years Honours List.

+Legacy

+A biography of Wyllie, Arrivals and Sailings: The Making of George Wyllie, co-written by his daughter Louise Wyllie and arts journalist Jan Patience, was published in 2016.

+The Wyllieum, a museum dedicated to George Wyllie, opened in Greenock in 2024.